The canonical Code of Conduct is located here. Sign-up can be as fancy or not-fancy as you like. Some options include:

 Governance Facilitators can help schedule this and will host and manage recording of the meeting.
 The meeting recording will be uploaded to the MakerDAO youtube, and can be removed if you wish to cease being a Recognised Delegate.

-This can be done using the official MakerDAO voting UI.
-Link is here (TBC)
+This can be done using the official MakerDAO voting UI, using the account page.

 Verification Guide: Development & UX - MakerDAO

-An example of what is required can be found here: community/governance/delegates/template at master · makerdao/community · GitHub.
+An example of what is required can be found here.
 These files should be copied to a new folder such that the folder name matches the delegate contract address.

-Recognised Delegates need to provide the profile.md and profile.jpg files. metrics.md should be left as it is in the template.
+Recognised Delegates need to replace the profile.md and profile.jpg files. metrics.md should be left as it is in the template, and will be updated by GovAlpha.

-Other examples for existing delegates can be found in the delegates folder: community/governance/delegates at master · makerdao/community · GitHub
+Other examples for existing delegates can be found in the delegates folder.

 Participation tracking will be automatic and will track votes in polls and executives separately.
 Abstain votes count as valid votes for the purposes of poll participation.